Ouray Ice Fest Clinics

-Skyward Mountaineering is excited to offer instructional ice climbing during the 2026 Ouray Ice Fest!
-We will be offering both full day seminars and half day clinics.
+Skyward Mountaineering is excited to instruct full day seminars and half day clinics during the 2026 Ouray Ice Fest!
 Join us for an ice climbing course in the Ouray Ice Park with elite ice climbing athletes and professional guides committed to helping you better your ice climbing abilities.
 Our Ouray Ice Fest ice climbing clinics and seminars are specially designed to focus on teaching nuanced systems and techniques combined with customized coaching in small ratio groups to help ice climbers hone their movement skills.
+Also, all of our Ice Fest clinics and seminars are taught by expert guides with significant personal and professional climbing experience, plus the athletes and guides are fun, awesome people!

 -